 Another great option is to concoct your own mask or hydrating cleanser—a method which Goldenberg stands firmly behind.
 "It's easy to create do-it-yourself masks and cleansers at home that will be very hydrating," she says.
 "Some of my favorite ingredients to use are coconut oil, avocado, and honey.
 Don’t forget the turmeric if you want to add a little bit of anti-aging to the mix."

 What if you only want to use one product?

 Goldenberg reveals that her pick for a one-stop moisturizing product would be honey.
 "Honey is the most versatile.
 It provides moisture, it has antibacterial properties [Ed. note: a great option for acne-prone skin], and it also has antioxidants to help with anti-aging," she explains.
 "For those reasons, honey is my favorite."

-When asked what his lone choice would be, Frank recommended a drugstore staple.
+When asked what his lone choice would be, Frank recommends a drugstore staple.
 He shares, "I always recommend using Aquaphor often, as it provides an extra layer of protection for your skin.
 It's especially great in the winter and helps protect skin from the wind."